klardotsh/begrudge/README.md

 To my knowledge, `begrudge` is not yet packaged anywhere.
 You'll need to build it from source using a Zig 0.8 compiler (newer Zigs, namely the 0.9 nightlies, may work, but as of yet are untested).
-The standard `zig build` workflow is supported.
+The standard `zig build` workflow is supported (and will be used in the below examples, though you're free to copy the resultant binary to wherever).
 There are no dependencies outside of the standard library.
 On Linux, at least, the produced binary has no sofile (dynamic linking) dependencies at runtime, either.

 `begrudge` has no command line arguments: simply pipe ANSI-escaped data into it, and it will spit out the HTML span-ified version to standard output.
-For example, to render `begrudge`'s own source via `bat(1)`, which uses [syntect's](https://github.com/trishume/syntect) engine under the hood:
+For example, to render `begrudge`'s own source via `bat`, which uses [syntect's](https://github.com/trishume/syntect) engine under the hood:

 ```sh